 Demat account is just like your bank locker.
-We store our important document and jewelry in the bank account.
+We store our important document and jewelry in the bank locker.
 While our investment securities, like equity shares are stored in the demat account.
-As bank is for savings account, depositories is for demat account.
-Individuals would hold cash in hand if there were no bank accounts.
-Similarly, investors would have to keep their shares in physical format if there was no Demat.
+Demat account is essential if you have want to take delivery of stocks.

 Depositories (CDSL & NSDL) ease holding of securities in electronic form in dematerialized format.
 This reduces a lot of paper work and enables ease in transfer and trading of securities both for investors and companies.
 As we transfer our money from one account to another, shares can also be transferred easily.

 For any reason, if you want to transfer from one Demat to other, you can fill up the Delivery Instruction Slip (DIS), and get your shares transferred.
-In case you want to close you old Demat account and transfer holding to the new one, you can do that easily by getting the Client Master list.
+In case you want to close you old Demat account and transfer holding to the new one, you can do that easily by getting the Client Master list from your new broker and providing the same to your old broker.
+They will transfer the equity in off-market transactions at a minimal cost.

 In India, we have two depositories.
 As mentioned earlier – NSDL (National Securities Depository Ltd.) and CDSL (Central Depository Service Ltd.).
 Your demat account will be either of these.
 If both the demat accounts are with same depository, you’ll be making an intra-depository transfer.
 If they belong to different depository, then it will be called an inter-depository transfer.